 Advancing and Funding Mesothelioma Research

-The goal of this year’s event is to raise $75,000 to help advance the innovative research at the Pacific Meso Center by renowned thoracic surgeon Robert Cameron, M.D., and his staff.
+The goal of this year’s event is to raise $75,000 to help advance the innovative research at the Pacific Mesothelioma Center by renowned thoracic surgeon Dr. Robert Cameron and his staff.

 The Irish Stampede was the nickname given to the McCarthy contingent and it’s an integral part of this fund raising event.
 It will include McCarthy brothers, sisters, sons, grandsons, wives, nieces, nephews, others scattered across the U.S. and a dog named Minka.

 “This has become like our Christmas/New Year’s reunion time each year,” Rosanne said.
 “For us, it’s like a celebration of their lives.
 It’s a great time, a very positive time to tell stories that make you happy.
 We don’t shed tears there.
 We laugh and have a good time to help a good cause. ”